bemurphy/deploy_service/README.md

 The service receives a push from Github.
 It verifies the request is legitimate via the shared secret.
 If verified, it ensures the repository is owned by a whitelisted owner.

-If that succeeds, it kicks off a Sidekiq background worker.
+If that succeeds, it kicks off a Sidekiq background job.
 The worker currently clones the repository to a temporary directory, thereby creating a fresh copy everytime.
 This may change to pull strategy when it becomes cumbersome, currently it is not and keeps things simpler.